-The following limitations and restrictions apply to deploying on VMware in the current release:
+Recommendation when deploying on VMware in the current release:

-- Use the part of Hadoop Virtual Extensions that has been implemented in HDFS: HADOOP-8468.
-This will prevent data loss when a physical node goes down that hosts two or more DataNodes. - Isilon and shared storage are not supported.
+• Use the part of Hadoop Virtual Extensions that has been implemented in HADOOP-8468.
+This will prevent data loss when a physical node that hosts two or more DataNodes goes down .